bieganski/gitlab-runner/docs/enterprise_guide/index.md

 - Multiple GitLab instances, 5000+ projects
 - Tech stack = OpenStack, VMWare, OpenShift.
-- Instance-Level (Shared Runners): The customer's operations team provides Shared Runners for everyone.
-In one instance, there are ~60 Shared Runners deployed.
+- Instance-level shared runners): The customer's operations team provides shared runners for everyone.
+  In one instance, there are approximately 60 shared runners deployed.
-- Group Runners: At the group (team) level, each team manages their own runners.
+- Group runners: At the group (team) level, each team manages their own runners.
-- There is a dedicated Shared Runner cluster on OpenStack for hosting the instance-level (Shared Runners).
+- There is a dedicated shared runner cluster on OpenStack for hosting the instance-level shared runners.
 - Basic shared runners offered with various virtual machine sizes:
   - small: 1 vCPU, 4GB memory, 20GB storage
   - medium: 2 vCPU, 4GB memory, 20GB storage